- WHY CARE ABOUT MYANMAR?

-Our mission is to work with local partners to improve health and education, led by and for the people of Burma/Myanmar.
+Our mission is to work with local partners to improve health and education, led by and for the people of Myanmar.

 Partnership with local organizations is the core of our work: We listen to local leaders and through training and mentoring, we build local capacity to serve communities where mothers, children and families are deprived of essential health services.
 Our long-term partnerships develop the trust and experience vital to positive lasting change, and our extensive network encompasses diverse ethnicities, religions and languages.

-After decades of isolation and devastating repression, Burma is undergoing extraordinary and heartening change.
+After decades of isolation and devastating repression, Myanmar is undergoing extraordinary and heartening change.
 Yet there is continuing community strife, deep poverty and a lack of health care for the vast majority.

 Community Partners International strongly affirms our deep commitment to the universal humanitarian principles of impartiality and independence, and the right to life with dignity regardless of race, religion, nationality, sexual orientation, or membership in a particular social group or political opinion.

 We focus on evidence-based public health and clinical care initiatives through innovative training and partnership with local health clinics, backpack medics and village-based health workers.
-Using a train-the-trainers model, we have partnered with more than 60 community-based organizations on infectious disease, reproductive health, trauma care, health systems strengthening, childhood immunizations and child nutrition.
+We currently partner with 26 community-based organizations on infectious disease, reproductive health, trauma care, health systems strengthening, childhood immunizations and child nutrition.

-Our partners now offer access to safe births, malaria control, public health education, and other key services for more than one million women, children and men in Burma who would otherwise go without.
+Our partners now offer access to safe births, malaria control, public health education, and other key services for more than 930,000 women, children and men who would otherwise go without.
 In addition to improving quality of life at home, together with our partners, we generate scientifically rigorous documentation to inform and influence public health policy globally and locally.

 We believe that healthy families build strong communities.
-Our support of community-based public health and clinical care in Burma and along its borders reaches more than one million people — many of them displaced and living in unstable conflict-affected zones with no other health care available.
+Our support of community-based public health and clinical care in Myanmar and along its borders reaches 930,000 people — many of them displaced and living in unstable conflict-affected zones with no other health care available.

 We focus on evidence-based public health and clinical care initiatives through innovative training and partnership with local health clinics, backpack medics and village-based health workers.
 Using a train-the-trainers model, we have partnered with more than 60 community-based organizations on malaria, tuberculosis, filariasis (elephantiasis), reproductive health, trauma care, health systems strengthening, childhood immunizations and child nutrition in a country where 1 in 3 children are malnourished.

-Through our health branch, the Global Health Access Program, we provide training, technical support and resources to help our partners implement a broad array of initiatives, including clean births and emergency obstetric care for mothers living in remote villages; malaria screening, treatment and prevention for villagers living in a country with the second highest number of malaria deaths in Southeast Asia; trauma management in a country with one of the highest number of landmine injuries and deaths in the world; Vitamin A distribution to prevent blindness and help children survive and thrive; health systems strengthening to improve community-based infrastructure and assessment of health needs and services.
+Through our field offices in Myanmar and on the Thailand-Myanmar border, we provide training, technical support and resources to help our partners implement a broad array of initiatives, including clean births and emergency obstetric care for mothers living in remote villages; malaria screening, treatment and prevention for villagers living in a country with the second highest number of malaria deaths in Southeast Asia; trauma management in a country with one of the highest number of landmine injuries and deaths in the world; Vitamin A distribution to prevent blindness and help children survive and thrive; health systems strengthening to improve community-based infrastructure and assessment of health needs and services.